mykelalvis/Lynker-ioos-KB/KB/Release Engineering/build.md

 Frequently, a build has some ceremony around it.
 One such task would be invoking a "build tool", such as `make` or `mvn` or `rake`.

-Given proper management, a build will execute on some well-defined [[environment]] and will defile a [[lifecycle]] for success.
+Given proper management, a build will execute on some well-defined [[environment]] and will define a [[lifecycle]] for success.
 The outcome of traversing the lifecycle states should be identifiable as either an [[artifact]] (which we might care about) or a "failed build" (which we would likely discard) through a failure in one or more aspects of [[gatekeeping]].

 ## Attributes